MehranKianiHub/WhirDetective/README.md

 # WhirDetective

-WhirDetective is a Python project for industrial bearing fault diagnostics with a safety-first release workflow.
+WhirDetective is a Python project for industrial bearing fault diagnostics.
 It combines data engineering, feature projection, baseline ML training, calibration, KPI gating, and deployment packaging for controlled runtime environments.

 ## What It Does